upatras-lar/ros2_lab1/ROS2 Laboratory - Introduction to the Basics.md

 	)
 ```

-This will call the *timer_callback()* method every 0.5 seconds.
+This will call the *make_request()* method every 0.5 seconds.
 Within this method we can make a service call with the *call_async()* method.
 This method will make a call to the server sending a request.
 First we must define a *Future* object to handle the servers response.
 After the answer comes back, we will use the *add_done_callback()* method on our future object to process the response.

 ```
 self.future: Future = None